Printer

 WBX Creative will source final, dealer-confirmed pricing for all three pieces of equipment — printer, plotter, and laminator — so the full package is priced together rather than in isolation.

-- Final HP Latex 630W quote with current rebates and any trade-in incentives applied
+- Final HP Latex 630W quote at current dealer pricing

 - Final Graphtec FC9000-140 quote from authorized dealer